snonux/foo.zone/gemfeed/2024-04-01-KISS-high-availability-with-OpenBSD.md

 * [⇢ ⇢ ⇢ Monitoring](#monitoring)
 * [⇢ ⇢ ⇢ Rex automation](#rex-automation)
 * [⇢ ⇢ More HA](#more-ha)

-## Introduction

-I have always wanted a highly available setup for my personal websites.
-I could have used off-the-shelf hosting solutions or hosted my sites in an AWS S3 bucket.
-I have used technologies like (in unsorted and slightly unrelated order) BGP, LVS/IPVS, ldirectord, Pacemaker, STONITH, scripted VIP failover via ARP, heartbeat, heartbeat2, Corosync, keepalived, DRBD, and commercial F5 Load Balancers for high availability at work.

-But still, my personal sites were never highly available.
-All those technologies are great for professional use, but I was looking for something much more straightforward for my personal space - something as KISS (keep it simple and stupid) as possible.

-It would be fine if my personal website wasn't highly available, but the geek in me wants it anyway.

-> PS: ASCII-art reflects an OpenBSD under-water world with all the tools available in the base system.

 ## My auto-failover requirements